Cumberland, British Columbia

+History

 Prospecting & preliminary activity

 Although First Nations had long known the existence of coal in the area, J.W.
 Mackay discovered coal near today's town site while exploring in 1852.
 Armed with such knowledge, Sam Cliffe formed a syndicate, which in 1869 staked claims on Perseverance (formerly Coal) Creek that flows northwest into Comox Lake.
 The group hacked a trail to today's Royston.
 Their Union Coal Mining Co., named to honour the 1871 union of British Columbia with Canada, graded sections for a rail bed along this route.
-A sawpit was established about half way, with some wooden rails cut and laid for a horse-drawn tramway.
+A sawpit was established about halfway, with some wooden rails cut and laid for a horse-drawn tramway.
 Unable to raise further capital when funds were exhausted, development work ceased.

 In 1887, Robert Dunsmuir bought the enterprise and incorporated the Union Colliery Co.
 He arranged for a sawmill to be brought to the mine area.
 After unloading at today's Royston, oxen hauled the machinery.
 Only 1.5 mi of the earlier rail bed remained passable.
 For the 5 km gap, Grant and Mounce built a wagon road while advancing, taking two to three months to reach the mine.